gastonstat/relic-stat159/lectures/01-introduction.md

 - Form groups of 2-3 people
 - Do not code, just focus on writing brief descriptions
-- Identify the main steps (5 mins):
+- Identify the main steps
 	+ Write down a list of maximum 5 main steps (like a cooking recipe)
-- Identify inputs and outputs (5 mins)
+- Identify inputs and outputs
 	+ For each main step, what are the input(s) and output(s)?
-- Draw a diagram with the workflow (5 mins)
+- Draw a diagram with the workflow

 ### Network of relationships among files